 This half our topic is close to all our hearts and is all about our homes and our families and the important role they play in our lives.

-The children have loved exploring the bears with support are beginning to count.
+The children have loved exploring the the pompoms with support are beginning to count.
+We pretended that they were poisonous warts and big orange eyes.
 Some children are even beginning to recognise some of their numbers.

 After reading our books it has been lovely to see so many children in the book area reading the stories or acting them out using the story bag props.